Top-Rated Medical Bills Bankruptcy Serving Oakland County MI

 Scott A. Wolfson is the principal of Wolfson Bolton, serving Oakland County MI , Michigan.
 Scott earned a Bachelor of Arts degree from James Madison College.
 He continued his education at the University of Minnesota Law School and received his law degree.

 Wolfson Bolton is admitted to practice in all courts in Michigan, including the U.S. District Courts for the Eastern and Western Districts of Michigan.
 Our attorneys include members of the Federal Bar Association, State Bar of Michigan and Consumer Bar Association.
 Wolfson Bolton gives each client the consideration and attention to detail they deserve.

 Schedule Your Free, Initial Consultation Now!

 When hiring your medical bills bankruptcy in the Oakland County MI area, don't hesitate to contact us for your free initial consultation!
-Bankruptcy is difficult, but it not insurmountable.
-At Wolfson Bolton, we specialize in legal services that help you start over - fresh.
+When you're faced with bankruptcy, you have resources!
+Wolfson Bolton helps you understand your options, so you don't have to worry about your future.
 With years of experience, we've helped many of your neighbors, friends, and family with their bankruptcy problems.